-"Thicket of Diversity" (TOD) is a project supported by The Big Thicket Association in partnership with the Big Thicket National Preserve, The Nature Conservancy, Texas Parks & Wildlife, John H. Kirby State Forest, Big Thicket Natural Heritage Trust and Watson Rare Native Plant Preserve.
+Big Thicket Association is sponsoring the All Taxa Biodiversity Inventory, "Thicket of Diversity" (TOD), in partnership with the Big Thicket National Preserve, The Nature Conservancy, Texas Parks & Wildlife, John H. Kirby State Forest, Big Thicket Natural Heritage Trust and Watson Rare Native Plant Preserve.

 Taxonomic Working Inventory Groups (TWIGS) are the heart and soul of the ATBI effort.
 They perform the field sampling and identification of organisms collected during the inventory.
 You may wish to get involved: Citizen scientists are volunteers that help provide key support to the ATBI effort.
 People of all ages enjoy opportunities to learn, explore, make friends, and contribute to a unique and worthwhile endeavor.

 2 days, 17 hours ago

 2 months, 3 weeks ago